 Please note that in the event of a return phone call being answered by a customer’s spouse who is hostile to the idea of their partner buying toy soldiers, Fighting 15s will no longer return calls to that number.

 Fax: We do not have a fax number.

 Email: Please use the contact form on the shop.
-I can also receive email at hq at fighting15s dot com (close up the spaces and change the punctuation!).
+We can also receive email via the email link in the top blue bar of the shop.

 Please don’t be surprised if Fighting 15s does not answer emails that ask questions that are answered in the FAQs.
 The FAQs are intended to avoid wasting both your and our time.

 In person: Our address is Green Butts, Colwell Road, Freshwater, Isle of Wight, PO40 9SL, United Kingdom.
 We can receive visitors only by arrangement and at the visitors’ own risk.

 Does Fighting 15s accept cheques or postal orders?

 No. The local branch of our bank has closed, meaning that the most accessible route for paying in cheques and postal orders has gone.

 Fighting 15s accepts payment by PayPal and by credit and debit cards.
 The site offers two payment gateways: PayPal, for payment by PayPal and by credit or debit card; and Stripe, for payment by credit or debit cards, Apple Pay and Google Pay.
 We disabled the Square payment option in the shop on 8 November 2021: it causes real accountancy headaches in the way fees are charged, paid and reconciled.